-So this site now exists for those of you who are friends, supporters, and family who shared with me your desire to read what I’ve written, or be impacted by what’s impacted me as I’ve studied the Scriptures, or donate to my work as I serve as a non-vocational church planter / donor-supported Director of Operations for a church planting network.
+So this site now exists for those of you who are friends, supporters, and family who shared with me your desire to read what I’ve written, or be impacted by what’s impacted me as I’ve studied the Scriptures, or donate to my work as I serve as a partially donor-supported Director of Operations for a church planting network.
 And all you have to remember to get here is my name.
 As long as you spell it right. 😀

 Treasuring Christ Together Network

 Craig serves as the Director of Operations for the Treasuring Christ Together Network, a partnership of churches committed to spreading a passion for the supremacy of God through church planting.
 TCTN began at Bethlehem Baptist Church in Minneapolis under the pastoral ministry of John Piper.

 Legacy Christian Fellowship

 In 2016, Craig launched Legacy Humboldt Park, which became one of many churches which comprise Legacy Christian Fellowship, a multiplying house church movement in Chicago.
 Legacy is a Christ-centered, biblically-based, missionally-minded caring community committed to making disciples in the city.
 The leadership of Legacy Humboldt Park was then transitioned to Erick Correa before the Priestleys departed Chicago in 2019.